Brewster Apartments

 The Brewster Apartments (originally known as Lincoln Park Palace) is a residential building in the Lake View neighborhood of Chicago.

-Located at Diversey and Pine Grove (originally Park), it was designed by architect Enock Hill Turnock for Norwegian-native Bjoerne Edwards, publisher of American Contractor, with construction started in 1893 and completed in 1896.
+Located at Diversey and Pine Grove (originally Park), it was designed by architect Enock Hill Turnock for Norwegian-born Bjoerne Edwards, publisher of American Contractor, with construction started in 1893 and completed in 1896.
 Edwards would die from an eighth-floor fall at the construction site before the project was completed.

 The Romanesque Revival building was designated a Chicago Landmark on October 6, 1982.

 Architecture

-The building features a pink Jasper granite exterior and employs skeleton-frame construction, which enabled the advent of skyscrapers at the end of the 19th century.
-Within the external masonry walls is an interior featuring open cast iron stairways, bridge walkways paved with glass blocks, and a massive skylight.
+The building features a stone exterior of pink jasper and employs steel skeleton-frame construction, which enabled the advent of skyscrapers at the end of the 19th century.
+The most prominent building feature is a full-height atrium with open cast iron stairways, bridge walkways paved with glass blocks, and a massive skylight.

 In popular culture

 The Brewster Apartments has served as a set location for the movies Running Scared, Child’s Play and Hoodlum.